Luxoft/cordentity/cordapp/README.md

 - Node - a peer that hosts a Corda service or executes a CorDapps application.
 - Flow - a sequence of steps involving multiple Nodes and updating the Corda ledger
 - State - data that can be transferred through the Corda network
+- Service - a.k.a.
+Node Service - a sub function of a Corda Node.
+Usually accessible through `ServiceHub`

 ## Components